Opemipo Jaji guilty of raping girl, 11, in London park

 The Old Bailey heard the girl was raped repeatedly over three hours and traces of her blood were found on his bag and trainers.

 Sentencing is due to take place on 7 June.
-Mr Justice Singh told the court that a life sentence was an option.'Kill you'
+Mr Justice Singh told the court that a life sentence was an option.

 The jury was told the girl was attacked on her way home from school after she got off a bus in Enfield.

 Jaji, who had also been on the bus, started following her so, feeling threatened, she crossed the road three times before starting to run in an attempt to get away.

 But the teenager grabbed her and took her to a secluded part of the park where he forced a glove into her mouth before raping her.

 After the attack, the girl told police, she tried to escape twice but Jaji threatened to stab her, saying "I am this close to killing you".

 Sarah Maclaren, from the Crown Prosecution Service, described the rape as a "vicious and horrific attack".